-The IBERDROLA Group of which the Company is the head company is exposed to various inherent risks in the countries, industries and markets in which it operates and the businesses it carries out, which could prevent it from achieving its objectives and executing its strategies successfully.
+The IBERDROLA Group of which the Company is the head company, is exposed to various inherent risks in the countries, industries and markets in which it operates and the businesses it carries out, which could prevent it from achieving its objectives and executing its strategies successfully.
+The Company performs its corporate business activities indirectly, through the ownership of shares or other equity investments in other companies (subholding companies, which in turn perform their activities through their head of business companies).
+Therefore, the main Company's risk factors are related to invested companies, described in details in the section Main risks and uncertainties in IBERDROLA Group's Consolidated directors' report for 2019.

-The Company's board of directors, aware of the importance of this matter, has pushed for the mechanisms necessary to be put into place so that the risks relevant to all of the group's activities and businesses are appropriately identified, measured, managed and controlled, and has established, through the group's general risk control and management policy, the basic mechanisms and principles necessary for the appropriate management of risk-opportunity with a level of risk which allows:
+The Company's Board of Directors, aware of the importance of this matter, has undertaken to develop its capabilities to ensure that the risks relevant to all of the Group's activities and businesses are appropriately identified, measured, managed and controlled, and has established, through the Group's general risk control and management policy, the basic mechanisms and principles necessary for the appropriate management of risk-opportunity with a level of risk that enables it to:

-- attain the strategic objectives formulated by the group with controlled volatility, - provide the maximum level of assurance to the shareholders, - protect the results and reputation of the group, - defend the interests of customers, shareholders, other groups interested in the progress of the Company, and society in general, and - ensure corporate stability and financial strength in a sustained fashion over time.
+- attain the strategic goals set by the Group with controlled volatility, - provide the maximum level of assurance to the shareholders, - contribute to the attainment of the Sustainable Development Goals (SDGs) approved by the UN, with a special focus on goals seven and thirteen, - protect the results and reputation of the Group, - defend the interests of customers, shareholders, other groups interested in the progress of the Company, and society in general, and - ensure corporate stability and financial strength in a sustained fashion over time.

-In the implementation of the aforementioned commitment, the board of directors and its Executive Committee have the cooperation of the Audit and Risk Supervision Committee, which, as a consultative body, monitors and reports upon the appropriateness of the system for assessment and internal control of significant risks, acting in coordination with the audit committees existing at other companies of the Group.
+For the development of the aforementioned commitment, the Board of Directors and its Executive Committee have the cooperation of the Audit and Risk Supervision Committee, which, as a consultative body, monitors and reports upon the appropriateness of the assessment system and internal control of significant risks, acting in coordination with the audit committees existing in other companies of the Group.

-All actions aimed at controlling and mitigating risks shall conform to the following basic action principles:
+Every action aimed at controlling and mitigating risks will consider the following basic action principles:

-- a) Integrate the risk-opportunity vision into the Company's management, through a definition of the strategy and the risk appetite and the incorporation of this variable into strategic and operating decisions. - b) Segregate functions, at the operating level, between risk-taking areas and areas responsible for the analysis, control, and monitoring of such risks, ensuring an appropriate level of independence. - c) Guarantee the proper use of risk-hedging instruments and the maintenance of records thereof as required by applicable law. - d) Inform regulatory agencies and the principal external players, in a transparent fashion, regarding the risks facing the Group and the operation of the systems developed to monitor such risks, maintaining suitable channels that favour communication.

-- e) Ensure appropriate compliance with the corporate governance rules established by the Company through its corporate governance system and the update and continuous improvement of such system within the framework of the best international practices as to transparency and good governance, and implement the monitoring and measurement thereof. - f) Act at all times in compliance with the law and the Company's corporate governance system and, specifically, with due observance of the values established in the Code of Ethics and under the principles of zero tolerance for the commitment of illicit acts and fraud situations included in the Prevention of Fraud and Crimes Policy.
+- a) Integrate the risk-opportunity vision into the Company's management, through a definition of the strategy and the risk appetite and the incorporation of this variable into strategic and operating decisions. - b) Segregate functions, at the operating level, between risk-taking areas and areas responsible for the analysis, control, and monitoring of such risks, ensuring an appropriate level of independence. - c) Guarantee the proper use of risk-hedging instruments and the maintenance of records thereof as required by applicable law. - d) Inform regulatory agencies and the principal external players, in a transparent fashion, regarding the risks facing the Group and the operation of the systems developed to monitor such risks, maintaining suitable channels that favour communication. - e) Ensure appropriate compliance with the corporate governance rules established by the Company through its corporate governance system and the update and continuous improvement of such system within the framework of the best international practices as to transparency and good governance, and implement the monitoring and measurement thereof. - Act at all times in compliance with the values established in the Code of ethics and under the principles of zero tolerance for the commitment of illicit acts and fraud situations included in the Crime prevention policy and Anti-corruption and anti-bribery policy and the principles and good practices reflected on the Corporate Tax Policy.